rohitramkumar/Movie-Recommender/README.md

 model.py - Contains database model information for user database.

+templates/app.spec.html - Tests for the front-end using jasmine.js framework.

+tests.py - Contains unit tests for the chat agent functionality as well as back-end API calls.

 # Install and Deploy

 The flask server is in app.py on the repo root.